 No ATPC has been used.

-The ground station transmissions are dominant given the aircraft airframe shadowing.
+The ground station transmissions are dominant, given that the aircraft station transmissions will be subject to the aircraft airframe shadowing.
 Hence the ground station interference is the worst case.
 The ground station only services one aircraft at a given instant and one antenna sector is used for this purpose.
 The other sectors do not transmit.
 To achieve the necessary cell range at 5.8 GHz it is necessary to have at least 6 sectors of which one is for overhead coverage.
 Assuming a uniform distribution of aircraft, the probability of a particular sector radiating is given by: